Report: Athletics waiting until after World Series to make decision on Las Vegas

 Athletics management has made numerous trips to Las Vegas looking for a site to build a new $1 billion ballpark.
 The Oakland City Council has not been able to come to terms with the Athletics on a new ballpark in the east bay.

-Major League Baseball has given the A’s permission to look for a new city to relocate in.
-Portland, Memphis and Charlotte have been mentioned as possibilities, but DraftKings has Las Vegas as a hypothetical +200 favorite (33% chance).
+Major League Baseball has given the A’s permission to look for a new city to relocate to.
+Portland, Memphis, and Charlotte have been mentioned as possibilities, but DraftKings has Las Vegas as a hypothetical +200 favorite (33% chance).